+Autonomous Operations is the ability of a system to sense the state of its environment through analysing and learning the collected data (e.g., from IoT devices) to find operational problems changing resource demands and adapt the environment dynamically to resolve issues.
+Thanks to Artificial Intelligence (AI) & Machine Learning (ML) and IoT technologies, Autonomous Operations enable industry companies to intelligently automate various operations that were previously performed manually.

-Autonomous driving is a major field of artificial intelligence (AI) and machine learning (ML).
+Autonomous driving is a major field of AI and ML.
 In order for an autonomous vehicle to drive itself, three functions are essential: recognition, judgment, and control.
 These functions are where AI/ML is required.

-In particular, in the field of driving environment recognition using cameras, ML (e.g., Deep Learning) has become the most important technology.
-When ML is applied to the image input through the camera, static environmental information (car lane, drivable road, traffic sign, traffic signal, etc.) and dynamic environmental factors (vehicle, pedestrian, etc around the moving vehicle.) can all be detected and classified.

-In the case of autonomous driving, since the surrounding environment and acquired data are constantly changing, it is important to continuously improve the quality of the model through new data after developing the model for the first time.
+In the field of driving environment recognition and autonomous operation using cameras, ML (e.g., Deep Learning) has become the most important technology.
+When ML is applied to the image input through the camera, static environmental information (car lane, traffic signal, product line signal, location of source product, etc.) and dynamic environmental factors (vehicle, pedestrian, other machines status) can all be detected and classified.
+For example, in the case of autonomous driving, since the surrounding environment and acquired data are constantly changing, it is important to continuously improve the quality of the model through new data after developing the model for the first time.

 AutoML is a process that automates the time-consuming and repetitive task of developing machine learning models.
 In particular, AutoML is used to effectively develop high-quality models while minimizing developer intervention in the process of algorithm selection and parameter tuning in the data preprocessing process.